About Me

 What are you all about?

-My name is Mitzi.
-I am a Licensed Mental Health Counselor in Miami, Florida.
+My name is Mitzi, and I am a Licensed Mental Health Counselor based in Miami, Florida.

 What is your approach to mental health?

-My style is relaxed, approachable and value based.
-I believe you are the expert of your life and experiences, and it is my job to help guide you in feeling more confident of that.
-I want to learn what is important to you, from your beliefs, family life and goals, to your favorite book and food.
-I hope that whether we laugh, cry, or sit in silence, that you will gain some clarity, peace, motivation or insight from every session.
+My style is relaxed, approachable, and grounded in values.
+I believe you are the expert on your own life and experiences, and my role is to help guide you toward feeling more confident in that.
+I want to understand what matters most to you—from your beliefs, family relationships, and goals to the small things that bring you comfort or joy.
+Therapy is a space where you can show up as you are.
+Whether we laugh, cry, or sit in quiet reflection, my hope is that each session offers you greater clarity, peace, motivation, or insight.

 What is your education & experience?

-I attained a Masters of Science in Clinical Mental Health Counseling at Florida International University in 2015.
-I completed my internship at Switchboard of Miami and Family Counseling Services of Miami.
-I feel that my internship site was exactly what I needed as a baby therapist.
-I got to work with people of all different cultures, socioeconomic backgrounds, ages, genders, races, sexual orientations, and more.
-It truly drove the point home of how universal mental health care is.
-I provided individual counseling and group counseling.
-One of the most unique and rewarding opportunities I had during my internship was working in the crisis center.
-It was there that I experienced how vital it is to form a connection with someone.
+I earned my Master of Science in Clinical Mental Health Counseling from Florida International University in 2015.
+During my training, I completed internships at Switchboard of Miami and Family Counseling Services of Miami.
+Looking back, those experiences were exactly what I needed as a new therapist.
+I had the opportunity to work with people from many different cultures, socioeconomic backgrounds, ages, genders, races, and sexual orientations, which reinforced for me how universal the need for mental health care truly is.

 For about 10 years, I worked in Applied Behavior Analysis.
 The primary populations I worked with were children & adolescents on the Autism Spectrum and with behavioral concerns.
-This job was equally challenging as it was rewarding.
 I got to work with amazing families of all types.
-Mental health advocacy became a huge role.
+Mental health advocacy became a huge role, as I often found myself helping families navigate systems, resources, and support.
+Through this work, I learned a great deal about patience, autonomy, and the importance of meeting people where they are.
+It also deepened my appreciation for how differently people can experience and understand the world, and how meaningful community and support can be in shaping someone’s well-being.

 Credentials: MH 17339